kennychou0529/sortie-dopsys-myos/README.md

 make install
 cd ../..
 ```
-Then configure and build gcc.
-Note the targets for libgcc changed from all-libgcc to all-target-libgcc and install-libgcc to install-target-libgcc.
-We also only compile c and c++ and there are no preexisting OS headers so --without-headers.
+Then configure and build gcc c and c++ and we also specify --without-headers as this is a bare metal compiler.
 ```
 cd builds/gcc-5.2.0-i586
 ../../gcc-5.2.0/configure --prefix=$HOME/opt/cross --target=i586-elf --disable-nls --enable-languages=c,c++ --without-headers